-- 1) Based on class lessons and given specific examples of situations that they may have to address in daily life, describe how these situations would be addressed in the Kumeyaay culture. - 2) Formulate meaning from authentic songs, stories and other traditional texts based on criteria set in class. - 3) Compare and contrast the role of parents and children, role and status of women and men, and customs and traditions in the Kumeyaay culture based on the language, customs, attitudes and social mores presented in class. - 4) Discuss Kumeyaay history, music, art, institutions and literature based on class lessons and assigned readings. - 5) Differentiate between the Kumeyaay sound system, structure and vocabulary and that of their own first (native) language using criteria established in class.
+2) Formulate meaning from authentic songs, stories and other traditional texts using advanced Kumeyaay language and cultural criteria set in class.

+- 3) Speak using more complex vocabulary. - 4) Using more complex Kumeyaay vocabulary and language skills, compare and contrast the role of parents and children, role and status of women and men, and customs and traditions in the Kumeyaay culture based on the language, customs, attitudes and social mores presented in class. - 5) Utilize materials from class lessons and assigned readings to demonstrate advanced proficiency in Kumeyaay history, music, art, institutions and literature. - 6) Using advanced Kumeyaay language skills and vocabulary, differentiate between the Kumeyaay sound system, structure and vocabulary and that of their own first (native) language, and using criteria established in class demonstrate these differences in oral and written form.